 Most importantly, contact your doctor at the first sign of an infection.
 Not only will they be able to diagnose what’s going on, but they will also be able to prescribe you antibiotics to cure the infection.
 You don’t want to leave it alone, try home remedies, and hope for the best, because UTIs can travel up the urinary system and even affect the kidneys, which can become a serious issue.

 Additionally, they may want you to catheterize more often to help flush out the infection, especially if you’re drinking more liquids.
-In order to receive more catheters in a month, your catheter supplier will need an updated prescription and documentation in order for your insurance to cover any additional catheter supplies.
+To receive more catheters in a month, your catheter supplier will need an updated prescription and documentation so that your insurance will cover any additional catheter supplies.

 Final Notes on Preventing UTIs with a Spinal Cord Injury

-If you’re interested in urinary catheter products that may help make cathing more sterile, comfortable, and convenient, get in touch with 180 Medical.
-Their specialists will be glad to help you out with finding just the right intermittent catheter for your needs.
+If you’re interested in urinary catheter products that may help make cathing more sterile, comfortable, and convenient, contact 180 Medical.
+Their specialists will gladly help you find the right intermittent catheter for your needs.